ShubhamPawar-3333/Full-Stack-ToDo-List-App/frontend/README.md

 2. **Code Style**:
    - Follow ESLint and Prettier rules (configured in `eslint.config.js`).
-   - Use JSDoc comments for all React components.
+   - Use JSDoc comments for all React components and context providers.
    - Ensure Tailwind CSS is used for styling to maintain consistency.

 3. **Commit Messages**:
-   - Use clear, descriptive messages (e.g., "Add TaskCard component with Tailwind styling").
+   - Use clear, descriptive messages (e.g., "Implement state management with React Context").
    - Reference related tasks or issues if using a project management tool (e.g., Jira, Trello).

 4. **Pull Requests**: